 VISIOMER® Specialty Methacrylates for Plastics & rubber

-Artificial marbles based on methacrylates are widely used as materials for kitchen countertops, wash basins, dressing tables, bathtubs, tabletops, walls, interior fixtures, etc. They combine outstanding aesthetics and high-end texture with excellent durability.
-MMA is the most widely used monomer in this application field.
-Besides MMA, specialty methacrylate monomer such as VISIOMER® IBOMA can impart additional properties, such as excellent dimension stability and hot water resistance to the finished products.
-Multifunctional methacrylates such as VISIOMER® 1,3-BDDMA, 1,4-BDDMA EGDMA, TRGDMA, and TMPTMA are used to enhance thermal stability and other mechanical properties of cast plastic sheets.
+Artificial marbles based on methacrylates are widely used in materials for kitchen countertops, sinks, vanities, bathtubs, tabletops, walls, interior fixtures, etc. They combine outstanding aesthetics and high-end texture with excellent durability.
+MMA is the most widely used monomer in this application.
+Besides MMA, specialty methacrylate monomers such as VISIOMER®Terra IBOMA can add excellent dimension stability and hot water resistance to the finished products.
+Multifunctional methacrylates such as VISIOMER® 1,3-BDDMA, VISIOMER® 1,4-BDDMA, VISIOMER® EGDMA, VISIOMER® TRGDMA, and VISIOMER® TMPTMA are used to improve mechanical properties of plastic films and artificial marble resins.

-Compared to sulfur vulcanization, peroxide or radiation crosslinked technology improves thermal stability and ozone resistance in the end product.
+VISIOMER® 1,4 BDDMA, VISIOMER® EGDMA and VISIOMER® TMPTMA are co-agents for rubber cross-linking.
+Crosslinking agents traditionally used for vulcanization, such as sulfur donors, only work with unsaturated polymers.
+Saturated elastomer polymers need to be crosslinked by means of energy-rich radiation or peroxides, which can also be used for crosslinking unsaturated polymers.
+Compared to sulfur vulcanization, peroxide or radiation crosslinked technology improves thermal stability and ozone resistance in the product.
 Using co-agents in conjunction with peroxide to cure elastomers makes it possible to reduce the content of costly peroxides.
 This way, crosslinking density and curing speed can be accelerated as well.